sneddy/pneumothorax-segmentation/README.md

 ])
 ```
 ### Uptrain from lower resolution
-- All experiments (except resnet50) uptrained on size 1024x1024 after 512x512 with freezed encoder on first epoches.
+- All experiments (except resnet50) uptrained on size 1024x1024 after 512x512 with frozen encoder on early epoches.

 ### Checkpoints averaging
 top3 checkpoints averaging from each pipeline on inference